Emotional support animal: Supporting evidence

 A 2018 review of 17 studies relating to companion animal ownership found that pets provide benefits to those with mental health conditions and that pets can be a source of calming support and companionship, as well as providing distraction and disruption from upsetting symptoms and experiences, and helping their owners maintain a positive identity and sense of self.
 The review found potential negative aspects of pet ownership, such as the significant distress associated with the loss of a pet.
 The authors recommended further rigorous research to test the apparent positive relationship between ownership of a companion animal and mental health.

 A 2019 law review article summarized some of the research into the benefits of companion and emotional support animals, for example noting that interactions with companion animals can decrease blood pressure and mitigate some of the symptoms associated with dementia and Alzheimer's disease, and that animal-assisted classroom activities had been shown to improve the social skills of children with autism spectrum disorders.

 Worldwide

 Canada

 Emotional support animals are not considered service animals and are not protected under Canadian law.

 Airlines operating in Canada may voluntarily allow passengers to bring emotional support animals on board, but without the legal protections extended to passengers with service animals.
 For example, before allowing an emotional support animal to board, an airline may require documentation from a licensed mental health professional stating that the animal is necessary for the individual's emotional support.

+United Kingdom

+There is no official legal recognition or public access rights for emotional support animals in the United Kingdom.

+Although not legally required, the University of Winchester has an Assistance and Emotional Support Animal Policy that may provide exceptions to its no-pet policy for some assistance and emotional support animals.
+However, it is of note that most UK universities still prohibit and do not provide accommodations for emotional support animals.